3D Printing at the Library

 - Printing is available on a first-come, first-served basis and is coordinated by the Glen Ellyn Public Library staff.
 Priority printing is given to library programs and events.

-Print jobs take an average of 2 weeks to complete.
+Print jobs take an average of two weeks to complete.
 Due to the amount of time it takes to print an object, the number of requests received and staff availability, the library will not guarantee that a print job will be ready on a specific day.
 Those submitting print requests will be contacted when their object is available for pick up.

 Once your submission has been received, library staff will review your 3D model for printability and appropriateness.
 If changes are needed, you will receive an email detailing the changes.
 If no changes are needed, your model will be printed and kept for pickup at the library.
 You can expect models to be printed in about two weeks, but printing time can vary due to class use of the printer or printer downtime.

 You will receive an email letting you know it is ready for pickup.
-Ask at the Youth Department Information Desk for your model.
+Ask at the Youth Information Desk for your model.